 Section 22.07.
 Terroristic Threat.

 The Texas statute on terroristic threat is located in Chapter 22 of the Texas Penal Code.
 This statute is grouped with the assault offenses and is similar to assault in the sense that there is often a "victim," and it is often the result of a conflict between two people.
 But terroristic threat is different the assault offenses in some fundamental ways.
 The first and most important way that terroristic threat differs from assault is the lack of actual violence.
 Terroristic threat deals with only the threat of committing a violent offense that places a person in fear of imminent serious bodily injury.
-Here is the language of the statute from section 22.07 of the Texas Penal Code:
+For the language of the statute from section 22.07 of the Texas Penal Code, click here and scroll down to the bottom of the page.

 What is Misdemeanor Terroristic Threat?